-You will find many glowing canisters in Geneforge; the first is in the building just east of where you start the game.
+You will find many glowing canisters in Geneforge 2.
 These valuable artifacts are called Skill Canisters.
 They were created to magically alter the user.
 They can improve your skills or give you new magical powers.

-There are many sorts of traps and mines in Geneforge.
+There are many sorts of traps and mines in Geneforge 2.
 Some are deactivated by using special items or machines nearby.
 Others are disarmed by using them directly.
-You will usually need a sufficient amount of Mechanics skill to disarm a trap.
+Each trap has a minimum Mechanics skill necessary to disarm it.
+Often, when you don't have enough Mechanics skill to affect a trap, it will send out lots of glowing particles and make an occasional hissing sound.